bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 (e.g. images of 256 x 256 x 3 pixels = 196608 dimensions) and somehow compressing it into
 a 1000 or so dimensional representation seems like pretty good compression to me!
 Unfortunately, it's not a lossless compression (or representation).
-It seems intuitive though, that there must be a way to use what is learned in these powerful lossy representations to help us better perform *lossless* compression, right?
+Somehow though, it seems intuitive that there must be a way to use what is learned in these powerful lossy representations to help us better perform *lossless* compression, right?
 Of course there is!
 (It would be too anti-climatic of a setup otherwise.)